BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 A long position will be opened with the tag "Add Short". \
 You will see this in your exported positions `.csv`.

+The `tag` property of `PositionUpdateEvents` that are fed to the strategy, will use the order 'tag' that triggered the event.
+In this way we can see in real time the effect of orders on a position.

 Uploading your exported trades to an Ai model like claude or GPT will quickly spot the mistake.